GeospatialPython/pyshp/README.md

 	>>> w.recNum == w.shpNum
 	True

-If you do not use the balance method and forget to manually balance the geometry and attributes the shapefile will be viewed as corrupt by most shapefile software.
+If you do not use the autobalance or balance method and forget to manually balance the geometry and attributes the shapefile will be viewed as corrupt by most shapefile software.